 For more information on Vancouver and tips for travel to Canada visit Tourism Vancouver.

 If you're arriving by air, you'll most likely be flying into Vancouver International Airport (YVR).
 Located just 25 minutes from downtown, YVR is consistently rated one of the best airports in North America.
 There are more than a dozen international flights in and out of YVR every day, with 22 bound for the United States.
 Air Canada is your best choice to Vancouver with the most non-stop flights and access from over 190 cities worldwide.

 You may want to consider making the journey part of the adventure by taking the train to Vancouver!
 Riding the rails offers sightseeing at its finest, allowing you to watch the beauty of B.C. from the comfort of the observation lounge or dining car.
 From Seattle to Vancouver you'll witness some of our continent's most spectacular natural attractions.
-For just $42.00/one way you'll enjoy wide, reclining seats, laptop outlets and bike racks on these sleek European trains.
+Prices start from $32.00/one way and you'll enjoy wide, reclining seats, laptop outlets and bike racks on these sleek European trains.
 Relax in the Bistro Car, which features fresh, regional cuisine, wine, microbrews, and the coffees Seattle made famous.
-To truly experience the luxury of travel on Amtrak Cascades, book a seat in Business Class for $98.00/one way.
-You'll enjoy a fully refundable ticket if canceled prior to departure, 25% point bonus for Amtrak Guest Rewards members, priority boarding and deboarding, seating in a dedicated car, wider seats with extra legroom, a coupon for $3 off any menu item and access to the Metropolitan Lounge in Portland.
-For more information and to book your trip on Amtrak Cascades — please visit AmtrakCascades.com
+To truly experience the luxury of travel on Amtrak Cascades, book a seat in Business Class and enjoy a fully refundable ticket if canceled prior to departure, 25% point bonus for Amtrak Guest Rewards members, priority boarding and deboarding, seating in a dedicated car, wider seats with extra legroom, a coupon for $3 off any menu item and access to the Metropolitan Lounge in Portland.
+For more information and to book your trip on Amtrak Cascades — please visit AmtrakCascades.com.